Canning Methods That Are Unsafe and Not Recommended: Inversion Canning, Steam Canners, Microwave Canning, Oven Canning and Others

 microorganisms, in addition to spoiling the food, often caused lids that

 did seal to later come unsealed.
 This method resulted in a very real

 danger of botulism."

-Steam Canners The steam canner was designed as a means to process foods using
+- Steam Canners The atmospheric steam canner (ASC) was designed as a means to

 "Steam canning is not recommended at this time for either acid or low